-In addition to focused time on individual areas of emphasis, experiences/elective classes are part of the daily schedule.
-These classes give students the opportunity to explore new topics and develop skills with a secondary instrument with such fun topic areas as African drum & dance, musical theatre, jazz improvisation, bluegrass and music technology.
+In addition to focused time on individual areas of emphasis, elective classes are part of the daily schedule.
+These classes give students the opportunity to explore new topics and develop skills in fun topic areas such as African drum & dance, musical theatre, Fun with Music Theory, Conducting, and Music and the Brain.

-Activities like ultimate frisbee, movie night, capture the flag, and ukulele night add to the fun!
+Activities like movie night, a dance, capture the flag, and ukulele night add to the fun!

 When is the Summer Music Festival?

 Submit the online registration form found at the link below: